filip-chodziutko/road_signs_annotation/README.md

  processing the same image multiple times.
 ## Manual
 Mouse:
-- press `RMB` and move the mouse to draw square on the image,
+- press `LMB` and move the mouse to draw square on the image,
-- press `LMB` and move the mouse to move drawn square.
+- press `RMB` and move the mouse to move drawn square.

 Keyboard:
-- press `A`, `B`, `C`, `D` or `X` to save selected area to corresponding directory,
+- `A`, `B`, `C`, `D` or `X` - save selected area to the corresponding directory,
-- press `>` to get next image and mark current image as used (move to separate directory),
+- `>` - get next image and mark current image as used (move it to the separate directory),
+- `Space` - zoom in to the selected area (only "one level" of zoom works),
+- `Backspace` - zoom out to the original image,
-- press `esc` to stop the script.
+- `Esc` - stop the script.

 Requirements:
 - `python3`,
 - `opencv`,
 - `numpy`.

-Running the script in cmd (path to directory containing raw images is required):
+Running the script in cmd (path to the directory containing raw images is required):

 `python <path_to_main.py> <path_to_dir_with_imgs>`